QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Machine Elements/Transmission Design.md

 #### Inertia
 The [inertia ratio](Motor%20and%20Drive%20Characteristics#guideline%20inertia%20ratio) is selected based on the guidelines.
 The ideal size of the gearbox is selected from it's inertia.
 This means [calculating the inertia](Motor%20and%20Drive%20Characteristics#Calculating%20the%20Inertia%20Ratio) the gearbox can have, from the motor inertia, the load inertia and the guideline for the total ratio. <br>This might involve calculating it for a few motors and picking the best one.
 #### Acceleration
 On some occasions the acceleration rate of drivetrain is the most important criterium.
 In that case the [train value](#definitions), and the individual gears need to be [optimized for acceleration](Gears#Maximum%20Acceleration).
 This means that the motor is chosen based on whether the following formula, based on the system's inertias, and the needed train value match.
-The train value in this case needs to be:
+The train value in this case needs to be
 $$
 \textrm{TV}=\sqrt{\frac{J_2}{J_1}}
 $$

 See [here](train%20value%20for%20max%20acceleration.md) the unit explanation.<br>

-In the case that the individual [gear ratios](Gears#Gear%20Ratios) need to be calculated, the same formula applies, exchanging $\textrm{TV}$ with $i$, as follows:
+In the case that the individual [gear ratios](Gears#Gear%20Ratios) need to be calculated, the same formula applies, exchanging $\textrm{TV}$ with $i$.
 $$
 i=\sqrt{\frac{J_2}{J_1}}
 $$